Viennese coffee house culture: Golden Age

-The heyday of the coffee house was the turn of the nineteenth century when writers like Peter Altenberg, Alfred Polgar, Egon Friedell, Karl Kraus, Hermann Broch and Friedrich Torberg made them their preferred place of work and pleasure.
-Many famous artists, scientists, and politicians of the period such as Arthur Schnitzler, Stefan Zweig, Egon Schiele, Gustav Klimt, Adolf Loos, Theodor Herzl, and Alfred Adler.
+The journal Die Fackel ("The Torch") by Karl Kraus is said to have been written in cafés to a large extent.
+Writer and poet Peter Altenberg had his mail delivered to his favorite café, the Café Central.
+Other coffee house poets include Arthur Schnitzler, Alfred Polgar, Friedrich Torberg, and Egon Erwin Kisch.
+Writers such as Peter Altenberg, Egon Friedell, and Hermann Broch made coffee houses their preferred place of work and pleasure.
+Artists, scientists, and politicians of the period, such as Stefan Zweig, Egon Schiele, Gustav Klimt, Adolf Loos, Theodor Herzl, and Alfred Adler, also frequented coffee houses.
 Joseph Stalin, Adolf Hitler, Leon Trotsky and Josip Broz Tito were all living in Vienna in 1913, and they were constant coffee house patrons.